freeCodeCamp/how-to-contribute-to-open-source/README-TL.md

 - [Open Sources: Voices from the Open Source Revolution](https://www.oreilly.com/openbook/opensources/book/) - Essays from open-source pioneers such as Linus Torvalds (Linux), Larry Wall (Perl), and Richard Stallman (GNU).
 - [Code Review Anxiety Workbook](https://developer-success-lab.gitbook.io/code-review-anxiety-workbook-1) - Code Review Anxiety Workbook is for New contributors and seasoned contributor programmers.
 It describes more about managing anxiety when making pull requests and contributions to repositories.

-## Open Source contribution initiatives
+## Mga Inisyatiba sa Pag-aambag sa Open Source

 > List of initiatives that aggregate beginner friendly issues to work on or seasonal events.